 The Salem Animal Shelter has the privilege of sharing our facility with the Animal Control officers that serve our community.
 They are sworn officers of the Salem Police Department that have been additionally trained in animal control safety and protection on local, state, and national levels.
-This division consists of an Animal Control Police Lieutenant, 3 Senior Animal Control Police Officers, and 1 Animal Control Police Officer.
+This division consists of an Animal Control Police Supervisor, 4 Animal Control Police Officers.
 Please visit the Animal Control section of the Salem Police Department’s website for more information on the department.

 IF YOU HAVE AN ANIMAL RELATED EMERGENCY, PLEASE CALL 911 OR 540-375-3078

 Please see the City Code for complete Animal Control Regulations for Salem, Virginia.
 You are also welcome to call Animal Control at 540-375-3078, or email at firstname.lastname@example.org.
 You can also view the City Code's Animal section here: City of Salem, Code of Ordinances.

 Licenses - All dogs and cats (cats as of Jan.
 1, 2011) are to be licensed in Salem by January 31 of each year, and you are required to produce a current rabies certificate to obtain the license.
 Licenses can be obtained at the City of Salem Treasurer's Office located at 114 North Broad Street in Salem.